George Thompson (abolitionist): Activism in Britain

 Initially Thompson had little knowledge of slavery, though he had gained a reputation as an able orator.
 He was hired by the society to try to get slavery immediately abolished on moral and religious grounds, a concept called "immediatism."
 He quickly took up the dissemination of the Society's creed: "To uphold slavery is a crime before God, and the condition must, therefore, be immediately abolished."
 In 1832 he travelled to Scotland, where he gained an interest in the abolition of slavery in the United States and other parts of the world.
 While in Scotland he also met William Lloyd Garrison, who would remain a lifelong friend and colleague, as well as Nathaniel Paul, an African-American abolitionist.
 In Glasgow in 1833 he debated with Peter Borthwick, who had been appointed by the West India Association to defend slavery.

 Thompson was invited by Garrison to visit New England, and this proposal was not only accepted by his supporters in Glasgow but the Edinburgh Emancipation Society was formed so that it too could back Thompson's journey.
 From 1836 to 1847 he was active in every major anti-slavery debate in Britain, including the 1840 World Anti-Slavery Convention in London.
 In 1847 he was elected to the House of Commons as a Member of Parliament (MP) for Tower Hamlets.

 Thompson was also an advocate of East Indian reform, free trade, Chartism, nonresistance, and the peace movement.
 However, he was most prominent in his work to eliminate slavery at home and abroad, often protesting legislation that offered limited or gradual restriction on slavery.
-Favoring a quick and decisive emancipation of all slaves, he was ultimately unsatisfied with the British Emancipation Act of 1833, because it forced slaves to work as apprentices for six years after their "liberation."
+Favoring a quick and decisive emancipation of all slaves, he was ultimately unsatisfied with the Slavery Abolition Act 1833, because it forced slaves to work as apprentices for six years after their "liberation."
 He therefore used his position in Parliament to push for additional legislation.